sergiocarracedo/blog/source/_posts/2020/safari-svg-filters-memory-leak.md

 > This webpage is using significant memory.
 Closing it may improve the responsiveness of your Mac.

-And, as side effects, the website animations were not fluid.
+As side effect, the website animations were not fluid.

 ## Reproducing the problem and fixing it

-I needed to test the website by myself to find the reason of this issue, and I don't own a Mac computer, but I have a [BrowserStack](https://www.browserstack.com/) account.
+I needed to test the website by myself to find the reason of this issue.
+I don't own a Mac computer, but I have a [BrowserStack](https://www.browserstack.com/) account.

-[BrowserStack](https://www.browserstack.com/) is a SaaS that allows you to connect, using your browser, to a remote device with other browsers / OS.
+[BrowserStack](https://www.browserstack.com/) is a SaaS that allows you to connect, using your browser, to remote devices with other browsers / OS.
 You can even select old browser versions, a mobile device (like iPhones, etc)

 ![](/images/2020/safari-svg/browserstack.jpg)